booxter/ovn-kubernetes/docs/features/multiple-networks/multi-vtep.md

                 type: internal
 ```

-Below Open_vSwitch external_ids need to be configured in osvsdb:
+Below Open_vSwitch external_ids need to be configured in ovsdb:

-- `external_ids:ovn-encap-ip`: set it to a list of vtep IPs, separated by
+- `external_ids:ovn-encap-ip`: set it to a list of VTEP IPs, separated by
   commas, in any order.
-- `external_ids:ovn-pf-encap-ip-mapping`: set it to list of vtep-interface
+- `external_ids:ovn-pf-encap-ip-mapping`: set it to a list of VTEP interface
   to IP pairs separated by comma.

 For example: